Premium rate phone services

 If you have a complaint about your mobile phone service provider relating to premium rate calls (or any other aspect of their service), ask about their customer complaints process – all providers are required to have one.

-If you have made a formal complaint to the service provider and this hasn’t solved the problem, you can try using the company’s Alternative Dispute Resolution (ADR) scheme.
+If you’ve made a formal complaint to the service provider’s customer service team and this hasn’t solved the problem, you can try using the company’s Alternative Dispute Resolution (ADR) scheme.
 Your service provider might belong to one of two ADR schemes which have been approved by Ofcom: